Add the SDK to Your App

 Get a License Key

-Sign in to your account at ssl.scandit.com/sessions/new.
+1. Sign up or Sign in to your Scandit account

 If you have a paid subscription, please reach out to support@scandit.com if you need a new license key.